Gold ink pooling into the shape of light on a dark ground

 Above the table, the page totals what your collection is worth: every quantity multiplied by the latest market price for that card in that finish.
 Prices come from a TCGplayer market data sync that runs once a day, so the figure follows the market without live lookups, and a foil copy is valued as a foil, never lumped in with the regular printing.

 Sorting the table by value does the same job at the card level.
-It surfaces the handful of cards carrying most of the total, which are the ones worth better sleeves and the ones to check first when a trade is on the table.
+It surfaces the handful of cards carrying most of the total, which are the ones worth better sleeves and the first ones to check when a trade is on the table.

 Collection meets deck building

 Tracking pays off most when you build cheap.
-The lists in our budget decks guide ride the same daily sync, and a logged collection tells you immediately which of those decks you are already halfway to owning.
+The lists in our budget decks guide ride the same daily sync, and a logged collection tells you immediately which of those decks you're already halfway to owning.
 Cards in the vault carry forward too: staples you picked up for one deck show up in the next one's list already owned.